-Use Vertex TensorBoard to visualize experiments
+Use Vertex AI TensorBoard to visualize experiments

-When developing models, use Vertex TensorBoard to find and compare specific experiments—for example, based on hyperparameters.
-Vertex TensorBoard is an enterprise-ready managed Vertex TensorBoard service with a cost-effective, secure solution that lets data scientists and ML researchers collaborate easily by making it seamless to track, compare, and share their experiments.
-Vertex TensorBoard enables tracking experiment metrics like loss and accuracy over time, visualizing the model graph, projecting embeddings to a lower dimensional space, and much more.
+When developing models, use Vertex AI TensorBoard to find and compare specific experiments—for example, based on hyperparameters.
+Vertex AI TensorBoard is an enterprise-ready managed Vertex AI TensorBoard service with a cost-effective, secure solution that lets data scientists and ML researchers collaborate easily by making it seamless to track, compare, and share their experiments.
+Vertex AI TensorBoard enables tracking experiment metrics like loss and accuracy over time, visualizing the model graph, projecting embeddings to a lower dimensional space, and much more.

 Train a model within Notebooks for small datasets